tyler-technologies-oss/forge-design-system/blog/2022-11-04-welcome/index.md

 ### Search

-**We have heard you!** The search functionality in the old Gatsby-based Forge website was sub-par at best...
+**We have heard you!** The search functionality in the old Gatsby-based Forge website was mediocre at best...
 Docusaurus provides various built-in search options for us, and we are happy to announce that we now offer a much improved full-text search function.
 Give it a try in the header above!

 ### Blog

 We have struggled in the past with keeping our users up to date with the happenings of Forge, and we want to improve that.
-A blog is natural way to allow for us to make announcements, and provide detailed information to you.
-We intend to use this blog section you're viewing right now to keep you up to date with everything from design to development as Forge grows.
+A blog is natural way to allow for us to make announcements, and provide detailed information to you in a consistent location that you already use.
+We intend to use this blog section you're viewing right now to keep you up to date with everything from design to development as Forge grows and improves.

 :::info Please share!
 If you have any topics or announcements related to Forge, we would love for you to share it with everyone else!
 Please feel free to create posts here or reach out to us if you have questions.